Convex cocompact actions in real projective geometry: Introduction

-\begin{remark} The action of $\Gamma$ on the strictly convex open set $\Omega$ is convex cocompact in the sense of Definition~\ref{def:cm} if and only if $\Gamma$ acts cocompactly on \emph{some} nonempty closed convex subset of~$\Omega$. \end{remark}
+\begin{remark} The action of $\Gamma$ on~$\Omega$ is strongly convex cocompact in the sense of Definition~\ref{def:strong-cc} if and only if~$\Omega$ is strictly convex with boundary of class~$C^1$ and \emph{some} nonempty closed convex subset of~$\Omega$ has compact quotient by~$\Gamma$. \end{remark}